Ecotrust-Canada/tallyo/README.md

 ### Installation

-Install node v4.0.0.
+Install the latest stable version of node v4 (ie, v4.0.0) .
 We recommend using [nvm](https://github.com/creationix/nvm) for this.

 Install environmental dependencies using npm
 ```